MA Teaching English to Speakers of Other Languages (Online) alumni profile

-This is a collection of reflective accounts from MA Teaching English to Speakers of Other Languages (Distance Learning) alumni, describing their interesting and varied career paths that led them to embark on postgraduate language education study.
+This is a collection of reflective accounts from MA Teaching English to Speakers of Other Languages (Online) alumni, describing their interesting and varied career paths that led them to embark on postgraduate language education study.
 They also show how, after successful completion of the programme, they have engaged in pedagogic practice and developed their professional identity in various teaching contexts worldwide.

 Further down the page, you will see a variety of video profiles from students across the globe.